 Although you can’t disable Apple’s iBooks ebook reading app, you can restrict access to the iBooks Store within the iBooks app.

-You can also keep your child out of all Web sites, limit access to adult content on the Web, or allow access to only approved sites by picking from a list of child-focused sites (Disney, HowStuffWorks, Scholastic, etc.) or entering your own allowed sites.
-If you restrict Web access and your child browses to an unknown site, Safari shows a message explaining that the site is restricted and offers an “Allow Website” link.
+Here’s why so many parents love this parental control feature.
+If you restrict web access and your child browses to an unknown site, Safari shows a message explaining that the site is restricted and offers an “Allow Website” link.
 Tap the link and enter the restrictions passcode to load that site and add it to the set of allowed sites.
+Of course, Safari parental controls can only do so much, so you’ll still want to keep your eyes and ears open to the sites they’re visiting.

-Another category on the Restrictions screen is Privacy.
-Use the items here as a jumping off point for thinking about where you stand as a parent.
+Privacy: Another category on the Restrictions screen is Privacy.
+Use the items here as a jumping-off point for thinking about where you stand as a parent.
 Should your child’s device always share its location?
 Or only with certain apps?
 Should other apps on the device be able to access your child’s photos?
 These questions deserve careful thought, but there’s no single right answer.

 Unlike macOS, iOS does not offer any time-based restrictions, so it’s not possible to limit your child to only a certain amount of time per day or to prevent usage after bedtime.